Unsolved case

 On 16 August 2012, Iraq experienced one of the most violent single days of attacks since the withdrawal of United States military forces roughly eight months earlier.
 Coordinated bombings and shootings struck Baghdad and numerous central and northern provinces within hours of each other, killing at least 128 people and wounding more than 400.
 The scale of the violence made it the deadliest set of attacks in Iraq since twin bombings near the Justice Ministry in Baghdad killed 155 people in October 2009.

-The attacks followed months of escalating violence in June and July 2012, after the Islamic State of Iraq had announced the start of a new "offensive," according to the Wikipedia summary of the events.
+The attacks followed months of escalating violence in June and July 2012, after the Islamic State of Iraq had announced the start of a new "offensive."
 With US forces gone, security responsibility had shifted entirely to Iraqi security forces in the preceding months.

 In Baghdad, at least 52 people were killed and 177 injured.
 The deadliest single blast occurred near an amusement park in the predominantly Shi'ite district of Zaafaraniya, killing 27 people—mostly women and children—and injuring 75; an earlier, smaller attack near the same park had killed two and injured eleven.
 Two car bombs exploded next to a government building in the Husseiniya district, killing seven and injuring 42.
 In the evening, a car bomb near a military checkpoint in Sadr City killed at least 16 and wounded 49.